 - The “Preview” button available in the publish settings section of your live channel

-- The “Share Code” that is an URL allowing you to share your live event on your social media platform.
-This is also available in the “publish settings” section of your live channel within your DaCast account
+- The “Share Code” is a URL allowing you to share your live event on your social media platform.
+This is also available in the “publish settings” section of your live channel within your Dacast account

 - The JS or iframe embed code, previously embedded on your website